michael131468/vodafone-router-host-table/README.md

 This tool was developed against the router firmware version: 19.3B70-1.2.49.
 This tool may not work on different versions (it is untested).

+I have a small write up on the [reverse engineering notes here][0].

 It is also important not to store the password in a trivial to access manner as that could be a security risk.
 This script makes no attempt to handle the security of the password, it simply expects to receive the password via an